PallelaKalyan/Music_player-using-HTML-CSS-JS/README.md

 A full stack, Passionate , Young , Web developer.
 Breathing Teck & Computers, Never Stop learning and discovering stuff.

 # Appendix
 Don't mind to give the app a star ⭐

+Thank you